go-aah/docs/routes-config.md

 ```

 ### Section: not_found { ... }
-Mapping your custom `NotFound` implementation.
-It is when no matching route is found.
-If it is not set framework default is called.
-This is optional one.
+Define your custom `NotFound` implementation.
+It is invoked when no matching route is found.
+If not defined default one is invoked.
+This is optional section.

 Create your controller and action of your choice.
 Then register in the routes config.
 You may call `IsStaticRoute()` in the NotFound action to know whether the incoming request is `static or application route`.